JindongGu/VoteAttack/README.md

 # VoteAttack on Capsule Network

-## This is a PyTorch implementation of the paper <br /> "Effective and Efficient Vote Attack on Capsule Networks" [ICLR 2021]
+## This is a PyTorch implementation of the paper "Effective and Efficient Vote Attack on Capsule Networks" [ICLR 2021]

 ### Evaluating the robustness of the model